Prehistoric Animal Drawings Help to Inspire Young Artists

 Prehistoric Animal Model Help to Inspire Dinosaur Drawings

-The model on the left of the photograph (above), is a Liopleurodon (marine reptile), from the CollectA Prehistoric Life range of figures.
-The model on the right is that of an Iguanodon, also from the CollectA range.
+A colourful drawing of large, flightless bird Kelenken is highlighted (above).
+In the library team members spotted a Liopleurodon (marine reptile), from the CollectA Prehistoric Life range of figures.
+A model on the right of the Liopleurodon was a replica of an Iguanodon, also from the CollectA range.
 Both these models represent long extinct creatures, fossils of which have been found in the British Isles.

 A team member from Everything Dinosaur, in a break between delivering dinosaur and fossil themed workshops commented: